This code lays down the core values relating to the lawful and ethical conduct of our business activities and provides guidance to all.

 • Accepting any employment while employed at Faysal Funds(Faysal Asset Management Limited) (whether part time, temporary or other), consultancy, directorship or partnership outside the company.

 If you are in doubt about whether a certain circumstance might create a conflict of interest, you should first consult the competent authority for guidance before taking action.

 Personal Investment Policy

-This policy covers Members of Investment Committee and Members of Investment Staff (Back office) who are required to disclose their personal investments in stock and shares and other securities.
+This policy covers that Members of Investment Committee and Members of Investment Staff (Back office) are required to disclose their personal investments in stock and shares and other securities.

 Accordingly a staff member in the above category is required to obtain prior permission in writing from the Chief Executive Officer for personal investments making sure that there is no case of conflict of interest.